A Dual Degree to Accelerate Multi-Sector Solutions

 MSS6320 - Planning, Policy, and Sustainable Economic Development

-In this course, we focus on the systemic aspects of economics and policy driving sustainable development and, ultimately, community resilience.
+This course focuses on the systemic aspects of planning, economics, and policy driving sustainable development and, ultimately, community resilience.
 It explores global issues in the context of social equity, environmental health and economic development of urban and rural communities.
-The course introduces students to theoretical and practical perspectives useful for community planning, development, coalition building, environmental politics, local government leadership, and sustainable development.
-Throughout the course, students will gain access to literature on economic development, policy design, sustainable development, and land use and transportation planning to deepen their theoretical knowledge.
-This course also covers master planning, strategic planning, sustainable development, policy process and evaluation, civic education and leadership, and citizen participation in government.
+The course introduces students to theoretical and practical or foundational perspectives useful for community planning, development, coalition building, environmental politics, local government leadership, and sustainable urban and rural development, with students being exposed to literature from sustainable economic development, policy design, and land use and transportation planning to deepen their theoretical knowledge.
+This course also covers master planning, strategic planning, policy process and evaluation, civic education and leadership, and citizen participation in government.
 In addition, this course encourages students to explore areas of sustainable development of particular interest to them.
 Course lecturers and class guest speakers will be used to build dialogue with community planning leaders and to provide translation from theory to practice.
 The course is designed for mid-level to advanced-level practitioners

 MSS6360 - The Fundamentals and Future of Public Administration